Dr Nicholas Higgs

 Postdoctoral Research Fellow to the Director of the Marine Institute

-Marine Institute (Faculty of Science & Environment)
+Marine Institute (Faculty of Science and Engineering)

 I work within the Marine Institute, supporting its research projects and undertaking my own research in collaboration with the director, Martin Attrill.
 Additionally, I act as the research link within the Marine Institute team to help promote the excellent research that is carried out by its members across the university.